Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - Added 4:1 4-way Intersections in 4 variants and their diagonal equivalents
 - Stackers have grid snapping (again)
 - Reworked blueprint naming so your eyes don't bleed anymore

+1:00 UTC 28.12.2020
+(Compatible with older versions)
+- Fixed signalling in category D (some blueprints had signals on the wrong side of the rail)
+- deleted blueprints from category D in solar book that had the singular lane connected to only one side of the main track

 </details>